 A man came into my office and related that his wife has been diagnosed with a terminal disease.
 He said his children are teenagers, and since she went to hospital they will not listen to what he says, and while not openly challenging him, they are not doing their homework and chores as they know they should.
 He feels he is unable to control them, and cannot cope by himself.

-I refer to my model and, from the way he describes his interaction with his children compared with the way they seem to feel about their mother, I gather that the mother is probably the Prime Love Giving parent in this case.
-My model tells me that children’s attachment to their PLG is so deep that the loss of this parent is an earth-shattering event, since the loss of a PLG is among the greatest losses in life.
-As one client once put it: “When your PLG passes it’s as if the rug is pulled out from under you”.
+I refer to my DOLIF model and after a brief description of the way he interacts with his children compared with the way they seem to feel about their mother, as well as how the entire family conducts itself, I gather that the mother is probably the Prime Love Giving parent in this case.
+My model tells me that children’s attachment to their PLG is so deep that the loss of this parent is an earth-shattering Emotional event – one of the greatest LOSSES in life, and perhaps even the greatest one.
+As one client once put it: “When your prime parent passes, it’s as if the rug is pulled out from under you!”

 So once I have some insight into the depth of the children’s grief, and knowing she is very ill, perhaps terminally so, I suppose the children are actually devastated.
 I figure they are probably so consumed by their sadness that they are unable to carry on their usual activities.
-Finally, I recognize from my model that as an ALG or Additional/Assisting Love Giver, although this father has his heart in the right place, he can not appreciate the full extent of their attachment to their mother, and hence the shattering nature of their grief.
-It was perhaps never necessary for him to consciously acknowledge their relationship in the past, but now coming face-to-face with her death, the depth of her role and her attachment to them, and theirs to her, as well as the depth of their grief comes to the forefront.
-While the PLG/ALG division in roles is my reckoning, there is no need to be explicit to him about his role in the family or compare his role with that of his wife, and of course, I am aware that he is burdened with his own grief.
+Finally, I recognize from my model that as an ALG or Additional/Assisting Love Giver, although this father has his heart in the right place, he can not appreciate the full extent of their attachment to their mother and the shattering nature of their grief.
+It was perhaps never necessary for him to consciously acknowledge their relationship in the past, but now coming face-to-face with her death, he is confronting the depth of her role and attachment to them, and theirs to her, which is reflected in the extent of their grief.
+While the PLG/ALG division in roles is my reckoning as his therapist, there is no need to be explicit to him about his role in the family or compare his role with that of his wife, and of course, I am aware that he is burdened with his own grief.